Instruction-Following Pruning for Large Language Models: Appendix

+\paragraph{LLM architecture} The LLMs used in this paper follow standard LLM design~\citep{meta2024llama, qwen2.5}, such as grouped-query attention and RMSNorm, with no custom components.
 We list the detailed model architecture of the pre-trained models used in our experiments in Table~\ref{tab: model_arch}.
 All models use the same model dimension, attention dimensions and the number of Transformer layers.
 The only difference is the feed-forward dimension.
 Accordingly, our method learns to select 6656 FFN dimensions from the 6B and 9B model.

+\paragraph{Sparsity predictor} The predictor is built upon a lightweight LLM with 302M parameters, built on a pre-trained LM backbone.
+It consists of: \begin{itemize}[leftmargin=10pt,itemsep=2pt, topsep=2pt] \item A small pre-trained language model with 302M parameters as the feature extractor.
+Given an input, the last hidden state of the final input token will be used as the features of the input. \item A Two-layer MLP as the prediction head.
+Given the extracted feature vector with dimension $d$, the first layer transform the input from $d$ to 128.
+The second layer transform the output of the first layer into $L * d_{\mathrm{ffn}}$, where $L$ is the number of layers of the source LLM being pruned and $d_{\mathrm{ffn}}$ is the intermediate dimension of the source LLM.
+Then we reshape the output vector into a $l$-by-$d_{\mathrm{ffn}}$ matrix.
+Each row of the matrix will be processed by the \textsc{SoftTopK}~\citep{lei2023conditional} operator independently to get the FFN mask for the corresponding layer.